rafjaf/BetterJuportal/README.md

 It is available for [Chrome]() and [Firefox]().

 IMPORTANCE NOTICE: If you are using the Firefox extension, the first time you will surf to Justel website, a blue dot will appear on the icon of the extension.
-You must right-click on the extension icon and grant it permission to always run on www.ejustice.fgov.be.
+You must right-click on the extension icon and grant it permission to always run on juportal.be.
 Otherwise, the extension will not work.

 # Features